-Today we have a rare and special blog entry from my sweet wife Lucy.
+Today we have a rare and special blog entry about the sweet life from my sweet wife Lucy.

 Paul and I have always said about our travels, “It’s the people we interact with that make the deepest impression.”
 The art and architecture, the mountains, the rivers, the festivals are all very important and impressive, but it’s our conversations—with both locals and fellow travelers—that reach our hearts and stick with us for a lifetime.